SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

 Parameters
 ============
-The following parameter can be used when switching databases with the **DESCRIBE DATABASES** command:
+The following parameters can be used with the ``DESCRIBE DATABASES`` command:

 .. list-table::
    :widths: auto